tilledminds/OPNsense-Dashboard-2025/README.md

   && mv GeoLite2-Country_*/GeoLite2-Country.mmdb /usr/share/graylog/data/data/`

 ### Configuring Graylog

+In a browser navigate to http://(ip or hostname of docker server):9000 and login.

 For Graylog, it's recommended to create an index set.
 To do so, navigate to System -> Indices.
 Create an index set with the name "OPNsense / filterlog" and set the index prefix to "opnsense_filterlog".